Coker Tire: Tires

 Coker Tire sells its own brand of bias ply and radial tires, called the Coker Classic, but it also offers several popular brands, such as B.F.
-Goodrich, Firestone, U.S. Royal, Michelin, Vredestein, Excelsior, and American Classic in bias ply and radial construction.
-Coker Tire is the leading source for Firestone Deluxe Champion tires and B.F.
+Goodrich, Firestone, U.S. Royal, Michelin, Excelsior, and American Classic in bias ply and radial construction.
+Coker Tire is the source for Firestone Deluxe Champion tires and B.F.
 Goodrich Silvertown tires.
 Many are exact OEM replacements for various vintage makes and models.
 Coker also sells modern radial tires made with whitewalls, redlines, and other sidewall treatments, built for many applications.
 Using refurbished original molds, the tires are authentic to the originals, while the modern manufacturing procedures and materials offer safe and reliable driving characteristics.
-Corky Coker, the company's president, has acquired discontinued molds that can be rebuilt to use for tire manufacturing.
-The tires with custom sidewalls such as a white or redline, the sidewall treatment is part of the manufacturing process, instead of manufacturing a tire, and then applying the sidewall treatment.
+The tires with custom sidewalls, such as whitewall or redline, are manufactured with the special sidewall built in from day one, instead of adding the sidewall to an existing tire.

 In 1994, Coker Tire released a radial tire with a wide whitewall, a first of its kind.
 Coker now sells many brands that offer whitewall radial tires, and distributes a modern radial tire that has the narrow tread profile and distinct shoulders of a vintage bias ply tire.
 They have a vintage look with the increased driving comfort of a radial tire.
 Coker Tire also has a Performance Division, which sells mostly drag racing tires.
-Coker sells Phoenix Race Tires, M&H Racemaster, Pro-Trac, and select Firestone vintage tires through its performance division.
+Coker sells M&H Racemaster, Pro-Trac, and select Firestone vintage tires through its performance division.
 Coker has also developed a line of Firestone Indy tires, built for a variety of vintage Indy cars.

-Coker Tire formerly sold what they described as the largest bicycle tire in the world, at 36 inches in diameter.
 Other unique offerings are its tires for Vintage Trucks and Military Vehicles, as well as its Vintage Motorcycle tires.
+Coker Tire also sells inner tubes and other tire accessories for vintage vehicles.

 Wheels

-Coker Tire sells wheels and wheel accessories for a wide range of applications.
-Most of its offerings are steel wheels, designed to replace worn out OEM wheels, on makes such as Chevrolet, Ford, Pontiac, Oldsmobile, Mercury, Chrysler, Buick, Volkswagen and many others.
+Coker Tire sells wheels and wheel accessories for a wide range of applications under the Wheel Vintiques brand.
+Most of its offerings are steel wheels, designed to replace worn out OEM wheels, on makes such as Chevrolet, Ford, Pontiac, Oldsmobile, Mercury, Chrysler, Buick and many others.
 Coker also offers OEM wire wheels for Buick, Cadillac, Chrysler, Packard, Ford Model A and Ford Thunderbird but also offers custom wire wheels for hot rods.
-Coker sells custom wheels for hot rods and other modified collector vehicles.
-Coker is also a distributor for Rocket Racing Wheels and Dayton Wire Wheels.
 Hubcaps, trim rings valve stems and other tire and wheel accessories are offered by Coker.
 Coker proudly advertises that it will provide free mounting and balancing if customers buy tires and wheels together.